c0d5x/scaffold_mean_app/README.md

 #### Pricing
 1. Free for 1 job, 1 container
-2. $150 for 4 containers
+2. $150/m for 4 containers
-3. $350 for 8 containers
+3. $350/m for 8 containers

 ## Travis CI

 ### Initial Setup
 The first thing to learn about TravisCI is that there are two sites: [Travis-CI.com](https://travis-ci.com/) for enterprise clients and [Travis-CI.org](https://travis-ci.org/) for open source projects.
 Next a big delay was to find out that Travis comes with a really old C++ compiler that doesn't support [C++11](https://en.wikipedia.org/wiki/C%2B%2B11).
 This is important because `nodejs` and many other languages compile libraries/gems using C++, so you will get strange errors that don't seem to relate to your code.
 Considering that, you will add a file called [.travis.yml](https://github.com/c0d5x/scaffold_mean_app/blob/master/.travis.yml) to your repo and Travis will start triggering builds when code is commited to Github.
+There is [good documentation](https://docs.travis-ci.com/) and community base.
 **Rating: 7**

 ### Services